 A priori, there is nothing to indicate which type of bimodule $\Hom(m\otimes m,\1)$ happens to be.
-For now we will keep track of this possible conjugation by the symbol $g$.
-Explicitly, we have the following rule. \begin{definition} There is a homomorphism of $\bb R$-algebras from $\bb C$ to itself, written $\lambda\mapsto\lambda^g$, that is uniquely determined by the equation
+For now, we will keep track of this possible conjugation by the symbol $g$.
+More explicitly, we have the following rule. \begin{definition} There is an $\bb R$-linear automorphism of $\bb C$, denoted $\lambda\mapsto\lambda^g$, that is uniquely determined by the equation

 \end{definition}